praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/IntentClassifiersApi.md

 Create an intent classifier.

 Create a new intent classifier or load one from the store.
+Returns the details of the new or loaded instance.

 ### Example
 ```python